Maksym Bilyi (footballer, born 1990)

-Maksym Ihorovych Bilyi (Максим Ігорович Білий; born 21 June 1990) is a former Ukrainian professional footballer who played as a defender.
+Maksym Ihorovych Bilyi (Максим Ігорович Білий; born 21 June 1990) is a Ukrainian former professional footballer who played as a defender and current assistant manager at Oleksandriya.

 Club career

 Hajduk Split

 Bilyi joined 1.
 HNL side HNK Hajduk Split in June 2015.
 He made his debut for the Whites in the 2015–16 UEFA Europa League 1st Qualifying Round match against Estonian side JK Sillamäe Kalev at the Sillamäe Kalevi Stadium on 2 July 2016.
 He came on as a substitute, playing the last quarter of an hour.
 He also came on as a substitute in the second leg, a 6–2 win at the Stadion Hrvatski vitezovi, playing the last 10 minutes.
 Bilyi made his 1.
 HNL debut against Slaven Belupo at the Poljud Stadium, playing the full 90 minutes in a 2–2 draw.
 The central defender went on to make himself a key part of the Hajduk starting eleven, playing 35 matches in all competitions in the 2015–16 HNK Hajduk Split season.
 On 4 September 2016, Bilyi was released by Hajduk.